 See also: Hazeline Snow

-Despite the fact that vanishing creams were advertised as beauty creams, it is probable that their chief use was as a base for early face powders.
-Loose powders of the time did not adhere well to the skin, particularly if the skin had been cleansed with soap and water.
-Adhesion of the powder was improved if the skin was coated with a surface cream as it gave the powder something to which it could stick.
-Cold cream could have been used but it had a greasy feel and was unsuitable unless the skin was very low in oil.
-Vanishing cream, being water-based, had a non-oily feel and were generally a better solution.
+Despite the fact that vanishing creams were advertised as beauty creams, they were also used as a base for face powders.
+Early loose powders did not adhere well, particularly if the skin had been cleansed with soap and water.
+Adhesion of the powder was improved if the skin was coated with a surface cream.
+A cold cream could have been used but it had a greasy feel so was unsuitable for most women unless their skin was very low in oil.
+Vanishing creams had a non-oily feel and were generally considered to be a better solution.

 No doubt there were circles in which make-up was freely used but it certainly was not in ours, and the flasks and jars contained eau-de-cologne rather than scent, and cold cream as a general lubricant.
 People who suffered from chapped hands carried glycerine.
 I had never seen or heard of foundation medium until I went to Paris and then my room-mate and I dashingly brought the smallest-sized tube of Pond’s Vanishing Cream, which we shared.
 This was a great advance because the powder stuck to our noses and we need not so often squint down with one eye to see if they had acquired the shine which was so much frowned-upon.

-Some early forms used carbonates or bicarbonates as the alkali.
-These release carbon dioxide during the production process resulting in a foamy consistency.
-Some of the carbon dioxide will quickly escape but small bubbles will remain and, in time, will rise to the top of the mixture causing the cream to sink.
-Using hydroxides as the alkali avoided this problem and potassium hydroxide became a favourite in many formulations.
+Some early vanishing creams – often called ‘snows’ or ‘foams’ – used carbonates or bicarbonates as the alkali which released carbon dioxide during the production process.
+Some of the carbon dioxide quickly escaped but small bubbles remained giving the cream a foamy consistency.
+Unfortunately, over time the carbon dioxide bubbles rose to the top of the mixture causing the cream to sink.
+Using hydroxides as the alkali avoided this problem and potassium hydroxide became a favoured ingredient in many vanishing cream formulations.

-In the 1920s, the alkali triethanolamine was introduced.
-This ensured that the cream always had a pearly sheen (deNavarre, 1975, p.
+In the 1930s, triethanolamine largely replaced the older potassium soaps.
+As well as being less irritating to the skin, it helped ensured that the cream always had a pearly sheen (deNavarre, 1975, p.
 283).